 Not the only fuselage, but Eagle Mk.
-I’s whole airframe is now finished.
-And as there is still some balsa wood and time remain, I chose to build a second glider.
+I’s whole airframe is finished now.
+And as there is still some balsa wood and time remains, I chose to build a second glider.
 It would be a great addition to have Eagle’s younger brother in the hangar.
 Hearn’s Hobbies has produced a couple of nice kits.
 Two of them for those who would like to build a larger sailplane: Eagle Mk.I and Eagle Mk.
 II.
 The latter could even be easily converted to the gas-powered model with the tricycle landing gear.

 Although “Eagle Mk.
 I” is designed for free flight, Mk.
 II could easily be converted for radio control.
 The plan offers both versions to be built.
 A spacious detachable cabin speaks for the RC version as there is plenty of room to install almost “anything” in the nose to balance the model perfectly.